mksaraf/kubernetes-lab-tutorial/content/basics.md

 When the strategy update is set to ``type: Recreate``, all existing Pods are killed before new ones are created.
 The Recreate strategy causes all old pods to be deleted first and then the new ones are created.
 This strategy should be used only when the application does not support running multiple versions in parallel and requires the old version to be stopped completely before the new one is started.

 ## Services
 Kubernetes pods, as containers, are ephemeral.
-Replication Controllers create and destroy pods dynamically, e.g. when scaling up or down or when doing rolling updates.
+Replication Sets create and destroy pods dynamically, e.g. when scaling up or down or when doing rolling updates.
 While each pod gets its own IP address, even those IP addresses cannot be relied upon to be stable over time.
 This leads to a problem: if some set of pods provides functionality to other pods inside the Kubernetes cluster, how do those pods find out and keep track of which other?

 A Kubernetes Service is an abstraction which defines a logical set of pods and a policy by which to access them.
 The set of pods targeted by a Service is usually determined by a label selector.
 Kubernetes offers a simple Endpoints API that is updated whenever the set of pods in a service changes.